naveedkhalid091/Learn_Agentic_AI/Step03_AgenticAI_Frameworks/Crew_AI/03_agentic_design_patterns/00(a)_Intro.md

 vi) **Workflow: Evaluator-Optimizer**

-- In the evaluator-optimizer workflow, one LLM call generates a response while another provides evaluation and feedback in a loop and finall response is sent to the users if the evaluation and feedbackback are good.
+- In the evaluator-optimizer workflow, one LLM call generates a response while another provides evaluation and feedback in a loop and final response is sent to the users if the evaluation and feedbackback are good.

   - **For Exmaple:**